arunpshankar/VertexAIDocExplorer/README.md

 - **Async Downloader:** ⚡ Download all the PDF documents asynchronously.
 - **Cloud Storage Uploader:** ☁️ Upload documents seamlessly to Google Cloud Storage.
 - **Document Indexing:** 📖 Index the identified relevant PDFs for efficient searching.
-- **Question Answering:** ❓ Use a secondary search application to enable top-notch question-answering capabilities on the indexed documents.
+- **Question Answering:** ❓ Use a secondary search application to enable question-answering capabilities on the indexed documents.

 ## 🚀 Getting Started